 Knights Corner: Open source software stack

-As mentioned in “Knights Corner micro-architecture support” the open source software stack consists of an embedded Linux, a minimally modified GCC, plus driver software.
+As mentioned in “Knights Corner micro-architecture support” the open source software stack consists of an embedded Linux*, a minimally modified GCC, plus driver software.
 There is a package for GDB available separately as well.
-Links for these resources can be found at intel.com/software/mic in the article titled “RESOURCES (including downloads).”
+Links for these resources can be found at https://software.intel.com/en-us/mic-developer in the article titled “RESOURCES (including downloads).”

-The full name for our software stack is the “Intel® Many Integrated Core (MIC) Platform Software Stack.”
+The full name for the software stack is the “Intel® Many Integrated Core (MIC) Platform Software Stack.”
 Users often call it MPSS for short.
 It is dependent on the 2.6.34 Linux kernel, and it has been tested to work with specific versions of 64-bit Red Hat Enterprise 6.0, 6.1, and 6.2, as well as SuSE Linux Enterprise Server (SLES) 11 SP1.
 The readme.txt file has more information on how to build and install the stack.

 The Symmetric Communications Interface (SCIF) is included in the RPM bundle.
 SCIF provides a mechanism for inter-node communications within a single platform.
 A node, for SCIF purposes, is defined as either a Knights Corner device or the Intel Xeon processor.
 In particular, SCIF abstracts the details of communicating over the PCI Express bus.
 The SCIF APIs are callable from both user space (uSCIF) and kernel-space (kSCIF).